Optimal investment and consumption with forward preferences and uncertain parameters: Introduction

-Under the classical optimal investment (and consumption) framework, model uncertainty has been incorporated in, for instance, \cite{Hernandez_2006,Bordigoni_2007,Hernandez_2007,Schied_2008,Denis_2013,Tevzadze_2013,Lin_2014,Matoussi_2015,Fouque_2016,Biagini_2017,YLZ_2017,Neufeld_2018}.
-Indeed, in reality, the agent usually faces significant ambiguity on the financial market model uncertainty.
-However, all the works, in \cite{MZ0,MZ-Kurtz,MZ-Carmona,MZ1,MZ2,MZ3}, \cite{ZZ,El_Karoui_2013,Nadtochiy-Z,Chong_2016,Shkolnikov_2016,LZ,Nadtochiy_2017,Avanesyan_2018,Chong_2018}, and \cite{Berrier_2008,Kallblad_2016,El_Karoui_2018}, for forward investment (and consumption) preferences assumed that the agent has perfect knowledge on the model for the financial market.
-Recently, K{\"a}llblad, Ob{\l}{\'o}j, and Zariphopoulou in \cite{Kallblad_2018} initiated the study of the agent's robust forward investment preference (see Definition \ref{def:forward_performance_drift_vol} below, with $U^c\equiv0$ and $\mathcal{B}$ being a non-singleton) and her optimal investment strategy.
-In \cite{Kallblad_2018}, they studied extensively the dual representation of robust forward investment preference.
+On the other hand, model uncertainty has been a crucial aspect in classical optimal investment and consumption problems, as demonstrated in works such as \cite{Biagini_2017, Bordigoni_2007, Fouque_2016, Hernandez_2006, Hernandez_2007, Lin_2014, Matoussi_2015, Schied_2008, Tevzadze_2013, YLZ_2017}.
+In reality, agents often confront ambiguity regarding financial market model uncertainty.
+In forward theory, K{\"a}llblad et al in \cite{Kallblad_2018} initiated the study of the agent's robust forward investment preference (see Definition \ref{def:forward_performance_drift_vol} below, with $U^c\equiv0$ and $\mathcal{B}$ being a non-singleton) and their optimal investment strategy, focusing on the dual representation of robust forward investment preference.
+However, relatively little is known about forward investment and consumption preferences with uncertainty parameters, with an exception found in \cite{Lin_2014}.